 Within most orders, you have three grades, in which you take 1 year or longer to complete each grade if you wish.
 Alternatively, you can stay at the grade if you wish.
 It is not a ladder to complete to get to the top.

 The Grades are

 What does each of these grades entail?

 Bard – They are the Poets, Artists, Singers, Storytellers, Performers, Musicians, and Keepers of Traditions.
-In The Bardic Grade, you are learning the skills to express the world in the most inspirational ways in story and song.
+In The Bardic Grade, you learn to express the world in the most inspirational ways in story and song.
 This helps us to be rooted in the now of nature and the cosmic spiritual world.
 The Bard grade shows us the wonder of Awen.

 Druid – They are the Philosophers, Priests, Teachers, Peacemakers, Facilitators, Mediators.
 Ritualists and the Walkers between worlds.
 They understand how to do a Ritual for celebrations and festivals.
-A most important role was Service and this can be showing people how to be peaceful helping solve a conflict.
+A most important role was service, showing people how to be peaceful helping solve a conflict.
 Getting involved in things to help make a better world.
 The Druid grade helps us to spread Awen.

-There are so many things that I can say about each Druid Grade but that would be a whole other page so in keeping with the flow here I will just leave it simplified and basic.
+There are so many things that I can say about each Grade, but that would be a whole other page, so in keeping with the flow here, I will leave it simplified and basic.

 Samhuinn November 1

 Lughnasadh August 1

 Alban Elued September 22 Autumn Equinox